Vairocana: In Mahayana sutras

 In the Buddhāvataṃsaka Sūtra, Vairocana is described as having attained enlightenment immeasurable eons ago and residing in a world purified by him while he was a bodhisattva.
 He also presides over an assembly of countless other bodhisattvas.
 The Buddhāvataṃsaka also sees Vairocana as a supreme cosmic Buddha who contains all world systems within his all-encompassing cosmic body.
-The Avatamsaka sutra also states that the wisdom of the Buddha (the Tathagata) is present everywhere in the universe, indeed, it is present within every living being.
+The Avatamsaka sutra also states that the wisdom of the Buddha (the Tathagata) is present everywhere in the universe; indeed, it is present within every living being.
 Thus, the sutra states (in chapter 32, Manifestation of the Tathagata):Son of Buddha, the wisdom of Tathagata is present everywhere.
 Why?
 Son of Buddha, in the class of living beings there is no place where the wisdom of Tathagata is not present.
 Why is it that?
 The wisdom of Tathagata is not established due to grasping the discrimination/consciousness, because the omniscient wisdom, the self-existent wisdom and the non-obstructed wisdom perfectly appear in total disconnection with discrimination.According to Paul Williams, the Buddha "is said or implied at various places in this vast and heterogeneous sutra to be the universe itself, to be the same as 'absence of intrinsic existence' or emptiness, and to be the Buddha's all-pervading omniscient awareness."
 The very body of Vairocana is also seen as a reflection of the whole universe:The body of [Vairocana] Buddha is inconceivable.
 In his body are all sorts of lands of sentient beings.
 Even in a single pore are countless, immeasurable vast oceans.According to the Buddhāvataṃsaka Sūtra, the whole universe is a vast pure buddha-field which has been purified by Vairocana.
-This is the view of Pure Land which is found in the Chinese Huayan tradition.
-According to this view, our world is just one small part of this universal Pure Land which is named: "Ocean of worlds, whose surface and inside are decorated with an arrangement of flowers" (Sanskrit: Kusumatalagarbha-vyūhālamkāra-lokadhātusamudra).
+This is the view of the Pure Land found in the Chinese Huayan tradition.
+According to this view, our world is just one small part of this universal Pure Land, which is named: "Ocean of worlds, whose surface and inside are decorated with an arrangement of flowers" (Sanskrit: Kusumatalagarbha-vyūhālamkāra-lokadhātusamudra).
 It is also called the "Lotus Treasury World" (Chinese: 華蔵世界, Skt.
 Padmagarbha-lokadhātu), since it is an array of billions of buddha-lands (Skt. buddhakṣetra) located in a massive lotus flower shape.